m-tanaka-unsw/nonmon-rescue/README.md

 # nonmon-rescue
-Code for article *Evolutionary rescue is non-monotonic in population size* by Tanaka and Wahl
+Code for article *Surviving environmental change: when increasing population size can increase extinction risk* by MM Tanaka and LM Wahl